 A powerful filtering system is required for any type of flowerhorn.
 A canister filter or a bio sump filter capable of recycling the full volume of water at least four times per hour is recommended for Kamfa Flowerhorn.

 Can you keep live plants with the Camfa Flowerhorn?

 It’s highly unlikely that you can keep a good amount of plants growing with a Kamfa as they tend to destroy them at will.
 But you may try hardier plants like java fern or anubias with them.
 Good luck!

-Kamfa Flowerhorn is a magnificent, colorful fish that you can actually be quite interactive with you as a pet fish.
-They are aggressive towards other fish species but can be sort of your “puppy fish”.
+Kamfa Flowerhorn is a magnificent, colorful fish that can actually be quite interactive with you as a pet fish.
+They are aggressive towards other fish species but can be sort of your “puppy fish.”
 They require larger tanks, with a nice water flow.
-The filtration should be adequate to remove harmful ammonia generated by the waste provided by this fish.
-If you know how to maintain the optimum water qualities and provide them the high-quality food, then it’s not so hard to own an amazing, stress-free, healthy pet fish.
+The filtration should be adequate to remove the harmful ammonia generated by the waste provided by this fish.
+If you know how to maintain the optimum water qualities and provide them with high-quality food, then it’s not so hard to own an amazing, stress-free, healthy pet fish.